Social

 Natural rubber sustainability

-To strengthen the activities, the Group established the goal and KPI as 30% of the Group’s natural rubber supply chain will be traceable to the smallholder level by the end of 2022.
-At the end of 2021, 25% was traceable although this percentage fluctuates seasonally.
+To strengthen the activities, the Group established the goal and KPI as 30% or more of the Group’s natural rubber supply chain to be traceable to the smallholder level by the end of 2023.
+(At the end of 2022, 33%* was traceable to this level.)

 Due Diligence